sporto/elm-workshop/content/03-tea/04-breakdown-messages.md

     = NoOp
 ```

-We only have one message, which is `NoOp` for no operation.
+We have only listed one message that our program can receive, which we’ve named `NoOp` (meaning “no operation”).
+Our program doesn’t yet have any features that would require responding to a message, so we’re just providing a dummy message here as a placeholder.

-`type` is defines a union type in Elm (also known as algebraic data types - ADTs).
-Note that this is different from `type alias`.
+A `type` declaration defines a **union type** in Elm (also known as an algebraic data type , or ADT).
+Note that this is different from `type alias`, which simply gives a new, more convenient name to some existing type (as we did with our `Model` above).

-A union type is a type that could be one of several possibilities. e.g.
+Our message type above defines only a single message (`NoOp`), but in general a union type defines a list of possible values.
+Here’s a quick example:

 ```elm
 type Answer = Yes | No
 ```

-Here `Answer` can be either `Yes` or `No`.
+Here we’re adding a whole new type of value to Elm, called an `Answer`.
+In our program, any value with a type of `Answer` is guaranteed to have one of two values: `Yes` or `No`.

-To learn about Union type you can go here *TODO*.
+To learn more about union types, check out [the relevant section of the official Elm language tutorial](https://guide.elm-lang.org/types/union_types.html).